 11. LABOR PROBLEMS.-Problems of labor in present day industry, history, policies, and significance of organized labor, methods of promoting industrial peace, development of labor legislation and social insurance.
 Prerequisite Social Science 5 and 6.
-Elective for Seniors.
+Elective for Juniors.

 12. FINANCE.-Introductory course to the financial aspects of our economic organization studying financial questions of corporations and the principles of money, credit and banking.
 Prerequisite, Social Science 5 and 6.
-Elective for Seniors.
+Elective for Juniors.

 13a.
-INTRODUCTION TO BUSINESS.-A course presenting the elements of business to those planning to enter such a career.
+Introduction to Business.-A course presenting the elements of business to those planning to enter such a career.
 Prerequisite, Social Science 5 and 6.
-Elective for Seniors.
+Elective for Juniors.

 13b.
-MARKETING.-A discussion of the marketing process.
+Marketing.-A discussion of the marketing process.
 Retailers, wholesalers, distribution of raw and semi-manufactured goods, problems of selling policy.
 Prerequisite, Social Science 5 and 6.
-Elective for Seniors.
-Three times a week.
-Credit, 3 hours.
+Elective for Juniors.

 Note: Social Science 13a and 13b are offered in alternate years.
-Neither will be offered in 1930-1031.
+Social Science 13b will be offered in 1931-1932.

 14. AGRICULTURAL ECONOMICS.-A study of the economic factors in rural life.
 Prerequisite, Social Science 5 and 6.
-Elective for Seniors.
-Three times a week.
-Credit, 3 hours.
+Elective for Juniors.